Pylons/pyramid/docs/glossary.rst

      text, XML, or HTML when rendered.

    location
-     The path to an object in a resource tree.
+     The path to an object in a :term:`resource tree`.
 See :ref:`location_aware` for more information about how to make a resource object *location-aware*.

    permission
      A string or unicode object that represents an action being taken against